 So again, this demographic makes niche selection a lot easier.
 It makes your business run a lot smoother.
 It makes it a lot more profitable if you choose niches that fall into that target demographic.
 If that’s who the products appeal to.

-Now, finally the last tip I want to give you out of these 3 tips.
-Remember, it was price, then it was the target demographic.
-Now, I want to talk about brand loyalty.
-I mentioned earlier that while cell phones fall into the price range criteria, they don’t meet one of my other criteria and that is because of the brand loyalty.
+The final tip from Anton is just as important as the first two regarding your target demographic and pricing.
+Now, we will talk about brand loyalty.
+As was mentioned earlier that while cell phones fall into the price range criteria, they don’t meet one of my other criteria and that is because of the brand loyalty.

-When someone is going to buy a cell phone, in general, they are going to buy an iPhone or they are going to buy Galaxy or another Android phone, Right?
-But they already have a brand in their head of what product they want.
+When someone is going to buy a cell phone, in general, they are going to buy an iPhone or they are going to buy another Android phone, they pretty much already have a brand in their head of what product they want.

 Same thing with people that are going to buy headphones.
 There is probably four or five big headphone companies.
 Right?
 There is Sony, there is Bose, there are Beats, and there is Sennheiser.
 There are all these big companies and people already know what they are going to buy.